WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks

-\textbf{Experiment Design.} \textit{Setting \romIII} of \toolname allows watermark embedding without the original training graph.
-The adversary attempts to embed a new watermark in the watermarked model to potentially overwrite the original watermark.
-Model extraction attacks refer to the adversary training a local surrogate model by querying the API of the watermarked model.
-The surrogate model may replicate the functionality of the watermarked model without inheriting the embedded watermark.
-The specific experimental settings are as follows:
+\textit{Fine-tuning.} Figure~\ref{fig:fine-tuning} depicts Hamming similarity (HMS) degradation with increasing fine-tuning epochs.
+In most cases, the HMS fluctuates at begin and then stabilizes. {\tt DBLP} shows the weakest robustness, yet its HMS exceeds the 0.75 similarity threshold after 200 epochs.
+The weak robustness of {\tt DBLP} is due to the limited class.
+These results indicate that fine-tuning improves model performance while inflicting minor watermark damage, without impairing ownership verification.

-\begin{itemize}[leftmargin=*] \item Overwriting: The adversary generates a trigger graph using the topology of {\tt CiteSeer} and embeds a new watermark in the watermarked model by \textit{Setting \romIII} of \toolname.
-We report the HMS and TAC of the original watermark before and after watermark overwriting. \item Model extraction attacks: The adversary has 80\% of the nodes in the training graph, along with the edges among them, but without the corresponding labels.
-These samples and edges are used to query the watermarked model and obtain the corresponding prediction probabilities.
-The adversary then trains a surrogate model on these samples.
-The surrogate model is implemented using the SAGE or SSG architecture and is trained using the Adam optimizer with a learning rate of 1e-4 for 1500 epochs, with the KL divergence serving as the objective function.
-We report the TAC, OVA, FPR, and HMS of the surrogate models. \end{itemize}
+\textit{Ownership collision.} Ownership collision refers to the misclassification of independently trained models as copies, which undermines the credibility of ownership verification.
+Tables~\ref{tab:robust1} and~\ref{tab:robust2} report the ownership verification results after applying pruning or fine-tuning to both independently trained models and watermarked (or fingerprinted) models. \toolname demonstrates the strongest robustness.
+After pruning, \toolname \textit{(S.T.A.)} achieves 100\% OVA on eight datasets, WGB on five, and RBOVG on four.
+Critically, \toolname maintains zero FPR in all cases, ensuring independently trained models are never misidentified as unauthorized copies.

-\textbf{Result Analysis.} Table~\ref{tab:overwriting} reports the changes in TAC and HMS before and after watermark overwriting.
+\textit{Overwriting.} Table~\ref{tab:overwriting} reports the changes in TAC and HMS before and after watermark overwriting.